-Going through chemo is an especially hard side-effect of cancer.
-Sadly, chemotherapy can take a huge toll on your body, energy, and mind.
+Going through chemo can sadly take a huge toll on your body, energy, and mind.
 Thus, you should make yourself familiar with the changes that lie ahead.
 That way, this chapter on your journey to recovery won’t seem so daunting and scary after all.

 In fact, there are many things to make chemo patients feel better.
 So, it is a good idea to research ways to ease this stress.
 Our chemo tips and tricks will show you how to make chemo that bit easier.